-B in both semesters of French IIV; department approval

-AP French will increase the understanding of written and spoken French, as well as improve ability to respond in correct and idiomatic French.
-Upon completion of this course students will be at a level consistent with that of students who have completed three years (six semesters) of college courses in the French language and can sit for the AP French language exam to earn college credit.
+B in both semesters of French IIV; department approval AP French will increase the understanding of written and spoken French, as well as improve ability to respond in correct and idiomatic French.
+Upon completion of this course students will be at a level consistent with that of students who have completed three years (six semesters) of college courses in the French language and have the opportunity to sit for the AP French language exam to earn college credit.